eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ## Phase layout *alternateOneWay*
 This layout can be used to model alternating access to a road section which can only be used by one direction at a time.
-To make use of this layout, a [joint traffic light](#controlling_multiple_junctions_with_the_same_controller) must be defined for all junctions that border the restricted section.
+To make use of this layout, a [joint traffic light](#controlling_multiple_junctions_with_the_same_controller) must be defined for all junctions that border the restricted section and also all junctions that lie within it.
 Alternating green phases are separated by an all-red phase that is long enough to clear the interior section.

 ## Other Phase layouts